Johnson & Johnson (NYSE:JNJ) Shares Bought by Logan Capital Management Inc.

 Logan Capital Management Inc. boosted its holdings in shares of Johnson & Johnson (NYSE:JNJ) by 49.4% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 83,686 shares of the company’s stock after acquiring an additional 27,674 shares during the period.
 Logan Capital Management Inc.’s holdings in Johnson & Johnson were worth $13,515,000 at the end of the most recent reporting period.

 A number of other institutional investors and hedge funds have also made changes to their positions in the business.
 Greenleaf Trust raised its position in Johnson & Johnson by 9.1% during the third quarter.
 Greenleaf Trust now owns 66,307 shares of the company’s stock worth $10,709,000 after acquiring an additional 5,545 shares during the last quarter.
 Rinet Co LLC raised its position in Johnson & Johnson by 65.9% during the third quarter.
 Rinet Co LLC now owns 2,188 shares of the company’s stock worth $353,000 after acquiring an additional 869 shares during the last quarter.
-JSF Financial LLC raised its position in Johnson & Johnson by 6.3% during the third quarter.
-JSF Financial LLC now owns 5,605 shares of the company’s stock worth $905,000 after acquiring an additional 334 shares during the last quarter.
-Epoch Investment Partners Inc. raised its position in Johnson & Johnson by 1.4% during the third quarter.
-Epoch Investment Partners Inc. now owns 875,609 shares of the company’s stock worth $141,411,000 after acquiring an additional 12,121 shares during the last quarter.
+JSF Financial LLC grew its holdings in shares of Johnson & Johnson by 6.3% during the third quarter.
+JSF Financial LLC now owns 5,605 shares of the company’s stock worth $905,000 after buying an additional 334 shares in the last quarter.
+Epoch Investment Partners Inc. grew its holdings in shares of Johnson & Johnson by 1.4% during the third quarter.
+Epoch Investment Partners Inc. now owns 875,609 shares of the company’s stock worth $141,411,000 after buying an additional 12,121 shares in the last quarter.
 Finally, Fort Sheridan Advisors LLC grew its holdings in shares of Johnson & Johnson by 1.8% during the third quarter.
 Fort Sheridan Advisors LLC now owns 55,875 shares of the company’s stock worth $9,024,000 after buying an additional 963 shares in the last quarter.
 Institutional investors own 67.48% of the company’s stock.

 In other Johnson & Johnson news, CAO Robert J. Decker sold 5,000 shares of Johnson & Johnson stock in a transaction that occurred on Tuesday, December 7th.
 The shares were sold at an average price of $163.21, for a total transaction of $816,050.00.
 The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
 Insiders own 0.30% of the company’s stock.